 Over-reliance on milk protein

-No vegetable protein
+Do not use vegetable protein

 Most exercisers often prioritize animal protein because they believe it is complete and easily absorbed.
-However, plant proteins derived from beans, seeds, and whole grains not only provide essential amino acids but also contain fiber, less purines, and less inorganic phosphate.
+However, plant proteins derived from beans, seeds, and whole grains not only provide essential amino acids but also contain fiber, less purine, and less inorganic phosphate.
 Thanks to that, these protein products are friendly and reduce the burden on the kidneys.

-Ignoring the risk factors
+Ignoring risk factors

-High-protein diets can accelerate the progression of kidney disease in people who already have mild kidney damage without knowing it.
+A high-protein diet can accelerate the progression of kidney disease in people who already have mild kidney damage without knowing it.
 Therefore, before making dietary changes, especially a large increase in protein intake, it is advisable to have kidney function tested, according to Medical News Today .

 Source: https://thanhnien.vn/tap-gym-sai-lam-khi-tang-nap-protein-de-gay-hai-than-185250726163617154.htm